carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 RegsForValue::getCopyFromRegs doesn't know how to put an AssertSext on the constructed BUILD_PAIR which represents the cast value.

+This can be handled by making CodeGenPrepare sink the cast.

 //===---------------------------------------------------------------------===//

 Test instructions can be eliminated by using EFLAGS values from arithmetic